 In early 1944, the Japanese decided that they needed to transfer doctors and medics to Japan to treat the sick POWs in Japan.
 Martin was sent to the Port Area of Manila for transport to Japan.
 It was at this time that he was reunited with Donald Norris of the medical detachment.
 The two men were boarded on the Kenwa Maru on March 6, 1944.
 The ship sailed the same day and arrived at Takao, Formosa, on March 13.
 It sailed again on March 15 and arrived at Moji, Japan, on March 22.

 In Japan, Martin and Donald Norris were separated when Martin was sent to Hakodate Main Camp.
-This camp was known as Bibai Machi.
+This camp was known as Bibai Machi and somewhere around 418 POWs in the camp.
 It is very likely that being a medic, Martin aided the sick POWs in the camp.
-While he was a prisoner, Martin kept a diary which became three volumes long and dealt with his life as a prisoner.
+It is known there was one American doctor and three other American medics in the camp.
+While he was a prisoner, Martin kept a diary that became three volumes long and dealt with his life as a prisoner.

 Red Cross medicines and medical supplies from the POWs that would have helped the sick were withheld from them.
 Each morning the medical parade took place at which the camp commander attended.
 Many POWs reported for sick call but were sent to work without ever receiving medical treatment.
 When a POW was obviously extremely ill, the Japanese doctors said, “I think you will die tonight,” but they would not treat the man.
 The doctors often said that they would kill more enemies at the prison camp than at the front.